Zero-energy Quantum Many-Body Scar under Emergent Chiral Symmetry and Pseudo Hilbert Space Fragmentation: Introduction

 Recently, quantum many-body scars (QMBSs), the nonthermal eigenstates embedded in the thermal spectrum, have attracted much interest as a weak violation of the ETH~\cite{Bernien2017,Turner2018,Turner2018_2,Ho2019,Michailidis2020,Turner2021,Serbyn2021,Chandran2023}.
 Although the QMBSs only constitute a vanishing fraction of the eigenspectrum, they can leave an imprint on the dynamics.
 While most initial states thermalize quickly after quench, the initial states having high overlap with the QMBSs show slow thermalization and persistent collapse and revivals~\cite{Bernien2017,Turner2018,Turner2018_2}.
 One of the mechanisms for generating QMBSs is the (pseudo) Hilbert space fragmentation (HSF), where the Hilbert space is (approximately) decoupled to small subspaces and large thermal subspaces~\cite{Sala2020,Zhao2020,Hudomal2020,Desaules2021,ZhangP2023,Guo2023,Serbyn2021}.
 When evolving from an extremal state in a small subspace, the (weak connection) disconnection between the subspace and the rest part of the Hilbert space will protect the wave function from leaking out of that subspace and slows down thermalization.
 The QMBSs have been explored widely across various settings, including both static and Floquet systems~\cite{Turner2018,Turner2018_2,Moudgalya2018,Moudgalya2018_2,Schecter2019,Shibata2020,Lin2020,Surace2021,Karle2021,Guo2023,Udupa2023,Wang2024,Bull2019,Hudomal2020,Desaules2021,Banerjee2021,Biswas2022,Sau2024,Zhao2020,Mukherjee2020,Mukherjee2020_2,Mizuta2020,Iadecola2020,Sugiura2021,Rozon2022,Park2023}.
 Important experimental progress has also been made in platforms involving Rydberg atoms, ultracold atoms in optical lattices, and superconducting circuits~\cite{Bernien2017,Bluvstein2021,Jepsen2022,Su2023,ZhangP2023}.

-Interestingly, a large fraction of the scarred models exhibit exponentially many (in size) zero-energy eigenstates in the middle of the spectrum~\cite{Turner2018,Turner2018_2,Lin2020,Surace2021,Buijsman2022,Hudomal2020,Banerjee2021,Biswas2022,Sau2024,Karle2021,Udupa2023}, most of which are protected by the intertwining of the chiral and spatial inversion symmetries~\cite{Schecter2018}.
-While the zero-energy space is expected to satisfy the ETH~\cite{Schecter2018}, recent works demonstrate that low-entangled zero-energy eigenstates as QMBSs can exist through appropriate linear combinations, both analytically~\cite{Lin2019,Lin2020,Surace2021,Karle2021,Biswas2022,Udupa2023,Sau2024} and numerically~\cite{Banerjee2021,Karle2021,Biswas2022,Udupa2023,Sau2024}.
-The presence of zero-energy states originates from that the Hilbert space can be divided into bipartite subspaces with different dimensions, which requires chiral symmetry but does not necessarily need spatial inversion symmetry~\cite{Inui1994}.
-It is thus interesting to find systems with only chiral symmetry but still supporting an exponentially large zero-energy subspace.
-Furthermore, it is also interesting to explore how the interplay between the (pseudo) fragmentation and the bipartite structure of the Hilbert space influences the phenomenology of the zero-energy scar.
+Interestingly, a large fraction of the scarred models exhibit exponentially many (in size) zero-energy eigenstates in the middle of the spectrum~\cite{Turner2018,Turner2018_2,Lin2020,Surace2021,Buijsman2022,Hudomal2020,Banerjee2021,Biswas2022,Sau2024,Karle2021,Udupa2023,Brighi2023,Brighi2024}, most of which are protected by the intertwining of the chiral and spatial inversion symmetries~\cite{Schecter2018}.
+Some works also show that the chiral symmetry along can lead to a large number of zero-energy eigenstates~\cite{Hudomal2020,Brighi2023,Brighi2024}.
+While the zero-energy subspace is expected to satisfy the ETH~\cite{Schecter2018}, recent works demonstrate that low-entangled zero-energy eigenstates as QMBSs can exist through appropriate linear combinations, both analytically~\cite{Lin2019,Lin2020,Surace2021,Karle2021,Biswas2022,Udupa2023,Sau2024} and numerically~\cite{Banerjee2021,Karle2021,Biswas2022,Udupa2023,Sau2024}.
+The presence of the zero-energy states originates from that the Hilbert space can be divided into bipartite subspaces which are induced by the chiral symmetry, and the number of zero-energy states are bounded from below by the difference of the dimension of the two subspaces~\cite{Inui1994}.
+An interesting question then naturally arises that how the interplay between the bipartite structure and the (pseudo) fragmentation of the Hilbert space influences the scar phenomenology.